simonced/elixir-mazeavatar/README.md

 ## Known bugs

-One bug that I know of and I have to figure out what is going on:
+One bug that I know of and that I have yet to figure out:

 - the algorithm fails when trying to make a NON square shaped maze

 If you want to have a look as well, PR are welcome ;)

+## What's next?

+I am not sure if I'll improve it or not, I learned a lot of Elixir thanks to that project and I feel I can move on other topics with Elixir now.
+But I would like to add some options like:

+- pixel size of the result picture (currently only 1px size per "block of data")
+- command line parameter to display the path to the exit (ON/OFF)